orokgospel/My_DataEngineering_Glossary/UBA_Daily_Activities.md

 06/11/2023
 Using Regex to remove white spaces or characters in Sql that causes records queried to break: regexp_replace(column,'[^A-Z0-9 ]',") newname

+07/11/2023
+How to make number Values like amount to be Negative in a column